Double Robust Bayesian Inference on Average Treatment Effects: Main Theoretical Results

-\textit{Discussion of Assumptions:} Assumption \ref{Assump:Rate} imposes sufficiently fast convergence rates for the pilot estimators for the conditional mean function $m_0$ and the propensity score $\pi_0$.
-In practice, one can explore the recent proposals from \cite{ChernozhukovNeweySingh2020b,ChernozhukovNeweySingh2020a} and \cite{hirshberg2021augmented}.
-Note that one can also use Bayesian point estimators such as the posterior mean of the Gaussian process for $\widehat{m}$ and $\widehat{\pi}$.
-The posterior convergence rate for the conditional mean $m_{\eta}$ can be derived by modifying the classical results of \cite{ghosal2000rates} by accommodating the propensity score-dependent prior, in the same spirit of \cite{ray2020causal}.
-The rate restriction is easier to be satisfied if one function is easier to estimate, which resembles Theorem 1 conditions (i) and (ii) of \cite{farrell2015}.
-Remark \ref{rem:DR} illustrates that under classical smoothness assumptions, this condition is less restrictive than the plug-in method of \cite{ray2020causal} or other approaches for semiparametric estimation of ATEs as found in \cite{chen2008semiparametric} or \cite{farrell2021deep}.
-Assumption \ref{Assump:Prior} is imposed to check the prior invariance property.
-Assumption \ref{Assump:Prior}(i) can be established along similar lines as in Lemma 4 of \cite{ray2020causal}, combined with the Gaussian tail bound for the prior mass of $\{\lambda:|\lambda|>u_n\sigma_n^2\sqrt{n} \}$.
-Referring to Assumption \ref{Assump:Prior}(ii), one can argue that this set hardly differs from the set $\mathcal{H}^m_n$.
+\textit{Discussion of Assumptions:} Assumption~\ref{Assump:Rate} imposes sufficiently fast convergence rates for the pilot estimators for the conditional mean function $m_{0}$ and the propensity score $\pi _{0}$.
+When considering frequentist pilot estimators, these rate conditions can be justified by adopting the recent proposals of \cite{ChernozhukovNeweySingh2020a, ChernozhukovNeweySingh2020b}.
+One can also use Bayesian point estimators such as the posterior mean of the Gaussian process for $\widehat{m}$ and $\widehat{\pi}$.
+The posterior convergence rate for the conditional mean $m_{\eta}$ can be derived in the same spirit of \cite{ray2020causal}.
+The rate conditions in Assumption 2 also resemble conditions (i) and (ii) of Theorem~1 of \cite{farrell2015} in the context of frequentist estimation.
+Remark~\ref{rem:DR} illustrates that under classical smoothness assumptions, this assumption is less restrictive than the method of \cite{ray2020causal} or other approaches for semiparametric estimation of ATEs as found in \cite{chen2008semiparametric} or \cite{farrell2021deep}.
+Assumption~\ref{Assump:Prior} incorporates Conditions (3.9) and (3.10) from Theorem~2 in \cite{ray2020causal}, and it is imposed to check the invariance property of the adjusted prior distribution.
+These restrictions are mild and extend beyond the Gaussian processes considered in Section~\ref{sec:gauss:prior} for concreteness.